Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ---
 :::note Technical Preview – Foundation for Secure Mobile SDKs
-This Android app showcases Interstellar’s secure Web3 account infrastructure and serves as the basis for the upcoming Android and iOS SDKs, currently in active development.
+This Android app showcases Interstellar's secure Web3 account infrastructure and serves as the basis for the upcoming Android and iOS SDKs, currently in active development.

 UI and UX will be significantly refined to reflect our core vision: making the human user the root of trust—not the weakest link—by combining simplicity with the strongest security.